ds4dm/ZERO/docs/support_files/overview.rst

 Overview
 ##################

-Since the potential usage of ZERO's components is wide, the library is structured in a modular way.
+ZERO's components -- or *modules* -- are abstract objects defined inside a suitable *namespace*,  which groups modules with a similar function or goal.

 ************************************
 MathOpt